-Join Mike Rankin for an in-depth discussion in this video Creating vector halftones, part of Up and Running with Astute Graphics for Illustrator.
+Join Mike Rankin for an in-depth discussion in this video Creating vector halftones, part of Learning Astute Graphics for Illustrator.

 With the Vector Halftone features of Astute Graphics Phantasm, you can achieve a fantastic variety of halftone effects in your Illustrator art work.
 Your vectors remain vectors, so they'll look good any size, and the effects are non destructive, so you can edit them at any time or remove them all together.
 Let's take a look.
 So, here I have a slice of pie, and I'd like to experiment with some Phantasm halftone effects on it.
 So, I'll select the art work and zoom in a bit, about 200%.
 And I'll go to Effect>Phantasm>Halftone.

 And the dialogue box is made up of three main areas, with controls for working on the pattern as a whole, for the dots, and a dot gain curve.
 With the Type controls, you can choose the color of the dots.
 Either monochrome, which comes with a color picker, RGB dots, which come either in 100%, or a sample tint, or colors sampled from the artwork.
 I'm going to stick with monochrome just for now, because I think that makes it easiest to understand what's happening when you change the other options in this dialogue box.